DC801/BM-Badge/SD_Card/MAGE/README.md

 >
 > It doesn't matter how many layers there are in terms of accommodating the MGE encoder, but it's best to place the layer for entities just underneath the topmost tile layer, at least, for the most accurate visual preview.

+Vector objects are susceptible to [coordinate underflow](#map-coordinate-underflow), so try to keep objects and all their vertices inside the map coordinate space (unless you actually want to yeet an entity to outer space).

 #### Polygons and Points

 These can be used as paths or destinations for entities or the camera.
 Additionally, the MGE can detect whether entities are within polygons, so polygons are also useful for script triggers such as doorways.
 Be sure to give these vector objects a name in the "Name" properties view so that scripts can identify them.